xmartlabs/blog/_posts/2022-03-03-10-years-in-tech-industry.md

 When we were looking to expand Xmartlabs, we found some internal reticence, especially because there was fear of becoming into that we didn't want to (pure, raw, corporate enterprise).
 We avoided this by making sure we maintained our essence and stayed true to ourselves.
 Every six months, the company changes, and that's ok, especially in the tech industry.
 What's important is to stay "the same" with a 10, 20, or 100 people team.

 How do we try every day to stay ourselves?
 We are willing to listen to each other and maintain integrity throughout the years, not thinking purely in economic terms (even if companies' ultimate goals are always to make a profit), prioritizing relationships and happiness, and building quality products with ethics.

+We hope these learned lessons help you in your tech business.
+We would love to know about your learned lessons.
+Please share in the comments section below.